longhui238/leangit/readme.txt

-This is the test text of my git.
+This is the readme text of my git.